 In big cities like New York, Los Angeles, Chicago, Denver, and Washington, D.C., car pollution causes the grey smog that leads to hotter summers and those horrible orange, red and even purple air-quality days that cause asthma attacks in children and other health problems in adults.

-That $4 a gallon you pay for gas does not even begin to cover the costs that the use of that fuel places on our economy.
-American’s end up wasting 1.9 billion gallons of gasoline just sitting in traffic jams every year.
-This costs American’s over $100 billion dollars per year in fuel alone.
+That $3 to $6 dollars a gallon you pay for gas does not even begin to cover the external costs that fossil fuel use places on our economy.
+Americans end up wasting 1.9 billion gallons of gasoline just sitting in traffic jams every year.
+This costs Americans over $100 billion dollars per year in fuel alone.
 Then there are pollution remediation costs, loss of productivity due to asthma and poor air quality, healthcare costs, and more.

-Any thing you can do to reduce your transportation footprint this year by walking, biking, taking public transportation or telecommuting will be a boon to both the environment and your wallet.
+Really, anything you can do to reduce your transportation footprint this year by walking, biking, combining trips, carpooling, taking public transportation or telecommuting—even just one day a week—will be a boon to both the environment and your wallet.